-Outpatient substance abuse services

-- Individual substance abuse outpatient treatment - Group substance abuse outpatient treatment

-Coverage is available for treatment services that are provided in the outpatient department of a hospital to patients who, for example, have been discharged from an inpatient stay for the treatment of drug substance abuse or who require treatment but do not require the availability and intensity of services found only in the inpatient hospital setting.
+Services that are covered for you What you must pay when you get these services Outpatient substance use disorder services Covered services include: • Individual substance abuse outpatient treatment • Group substance abuse outpatient treatment Coverage is available for treatment services that are provided in the outpatient department of a hospital to patients who, for example, have been discharged from an inpatient stay for the treatment of substance use disorder or who require treatment but do not require the availability and intensity of services found only in the inpatient hospital setting.
 The services must also be reasonable and necessary for treatment of the individual's condition, limited to Original Medicare guidelines.
-Cost share for Medicare-covered individual or group visits applies to both facility and professional services separately.
+Cost share for Medicare-covered individual or group visits applies to both facility and professional services separately. you get these services In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered Individual Session.

-Deductible applies.

-\$0 or 20% coinsurance for each Medicare-covered Individual Session.

 If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.

-\$0 or 20% coinsurance for each Medicare-covered Group Session.
+You pay these amounts until you reach the out-of-pocket maximum. \$0 or 20% coinsurance for each Medicare-covered Group Session.
 If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.

-Deductible applies.

-50% coinsurance for each

-Medicare-covered service.

 Prior Authorization is required.
+Out-of-Network Deductible applies.
+50% coinsurance for each Medicare-covered service.
+Prior Authorization is required.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the